ainamartinez22/WebScrapperHackerNews/README.md

 In order to improve the project, these would be the points to implement:

-* Dockerize the project so as to make sure that everybody can execute it without any problem (with the requirements instaled the same for anyone)
+* Dockerize the project so as to make sure that everybody can execute it without any problem (with the same requirements instaled for anyone)

 * Create a decorator to try/catch exceptions and return more information about which exact function returns an exception